Manchester United, Tampa Bay Buccaneers owner Malcolm Glazer dies at 85

 MIAMI Malcolm Glazer, a reclusive self-made billionaire and patriarch of the family that owns the NFL's Tampa Bay Buccaneers and the Manchester United soccer club, died on Wednesday, the teams said.
 He was 85.

-Glazer, who as a teenager sold watch parts from a suitcase before building a wide-ranging business empire, bought the Buccaneers in 1995 for a then-NFL record of $192 million (114 million pounds).
-He later persevered with the controversial purchase by an American of one of England's most-storied soccer teams in 2005.
+Glazer, who as a teenager sold watch parts from a suitcase before building a wide-ranging business empire, bought the Buccaneers in 1995 for a then-NFL record of $192 million.
+He later persevered with the purchase of Manchester United, one of England's most-storied soccer teams in 2005, a deal that fueled controversy because of its debt-driven financing.

 However, Glazer was largely sidelined in recent years from both the teams' business dealings by a series of strokes.